Piniat/ED-Construction-helper/README.md

 When first launching the app will ask for the game journal file location and exit.
 The journal location is stored in config.ini, should the event tracking not work or any errors occur delete that file and retry.
 <br>
 <br>
 When first choosing the shopping or construction delivery list mode you will ne asked to input how many items you need to buy, after which you will be asked to input the name and quantity of each item.
+There is also a auto list creator for the construction delivery list
 <br>
 <br>
 Updates can be disabled by editing config.ini and setting the value of [AUTO_UPDATE] to false